elastic/cloud-on-k8s/docs/design/0006-sidecar-health.md

 ## Decision Drivers

 * Error distinction: a sidecar failure should be easily identified from an Elasticsearch failure
+* Error side effect: a sidecar failure should not increase the unvailability of Elasticsearch compared to the current situation
 * Promote reliability and simplicity because health-checking is a critical part of the system
 * Allow the collection of the cluster state